Alvin-Janton/Threat-Hunting/Threat Hunting with Python/Docs/walkthrough.md

 The suffix of the principalId (`i-0317f6c6b66ae9c40`) reveals that the assumed role belongs to an **EC2 instance profile**.
 This strongly indicates that an adversary obtained temporary credentials from this EC2 instance and is now using them externally.

-This matches the known dataset scenario:

-*Adversaries abused a misconfigured EC2 reverse proxy to obtain instance profile keys.*

-_Insert screenshot of enriched events here._

 ---

 ## 5.2 Attacker Tooling and Environment